sanyagupta31/asha/README.md

 User Authentication: Adding profile management and login functionality

 Offline Caching: Enable offline access to job/event data
+---
 🤝 Contribution
 Contributions are welcome!
 Please open an issue to discuss major changes before submitting a pull request.
+---
 📄 License
 This project is licensed under the MIT License.
+---
 🌟 Acknowledgments
 JobsForHer Foundation for supporting women’s career development

 Adzuna and Ticketmaster for their powerful APIs

 The open-source community for inspiration and tools
+---
 🔥 Empowering Careers, One Chat at a Time!
-"Conversational AI bot for women's career empowerment, developed by Sanya Gupta and Sania."
+"Conversational AI bot for women's career empowerment"